PNNL-Systems-Biology/EGFR_reference_models/README.md

-## Working repo for the EGF reference model.
+## Working repository for the EGF reference model.